RoCoderXD/Pathfinder-Project/README.md

 You are free to use and modify the script to your needs.
 Just give credit and don't claim it to be yours.

 I know it isn't likely very optimized but it is quite functional.
-If you are experiencing any problems, please create a new issue:
--> https://github.com/RoCoderXD/Pathfinder-Project/issues (be at least a bit descriptive)
+Use main branch instead of this (dev) branch because this is likely always going to be broken as I use this branch for saving my in progress work.

 Enjoy.